 categories depending on the nature of breaking changes you care about:

 FILE: Generated source code breaking changes on a per-file basis, that is changes that would break the generated stubs where definitions cannot be moved across files.
-This makes sure that for languages such as C++ and Python where header files are included, your source code will never break for a given Protobuf change.
+This makes sure that for languages such as C++ and Python where header files are included, your source code never breaks for a given Protobuf change.
 This category also verifies wire and JSON compatibility.

 PACKAGE: Generated source code breaking changes on a per-package basis, that is changes that would break the generated stubs, but only accounting for package-level changes.
 This is useful for languages such as Java (with